Thymine2001/dataprevieweR/README.md

 Contributions are welcome! - Report issues via the Issues page. - SubGPL-3 pull requests to improve features or documentation.

-If you use dataviewR in your research or projects, we'd love to hear your feedback!
+If you use dataprevieweR in your research or projects, we'd love to hear your feedback!

 ## 📜 License